 SCOR's risk appetite framework is an integral part of the Group's strategic plan.
-It is approved by the Board of Directors upon the review of new strategic plans, based on recommendations from the Group's Executive Committee and the Groupe Risk Committee of the Board of Directors.
+It is approved by the Board of Directors and reviewed whenever a new strategic plan is approved, and continuously thereafter, based on recommendations from the Group's Executive Committee and the Board of Directors' Risk Committee.
 The Board of Directors may vary the amount and the composition of risk that the Group is prepared to take.